What We Do

 Claire is currently studying a Master of Education at the University of Melbourne where she is researching teacher education and professional development in dance.
-She also teaches dance to years 7 - 10 at Alice Miller School.
+She also teaches Performing Arts at BeveridgePrimary School.

 Amy began dancing at the age of 4 learning tap and Jazz at her local dance school.

 At 5 years old she moved on to a Melbourne Ballet school and under Shirley Jones, a Cecchetti Diploma holder and life member, trained in the Cecchetti Classical Ballet method for 19 years.
-In this time Amy completed all the Cecchetti pre grade and grade level exams, as well as the first Major examination, Intermediate.
+In this time Amy completed all the Cecchetti pre grade and grade level exams, as well as the Major examinations of, Elementary, Intermediate and Advanced 1.

 Amy has also completed her Modern ISTD examinations and has extensive experience in Character Dance and Support Adage, also known as Pas de Deux.

 She completed her VCE Dance Styles studying units of Contemporary Dance, Ballet, and the life and works of Maestro Enrico Cecchetti.